GenerationMania: Learning to Semantically Choreograph: Results and Discussion

-In our feed-forward model with summary, per-object difficulty information accounts for a $7.7\%$ improvement in the F1-score.
-As with \cite{donahue2017dance}, we also observe that all generators varied in performance on charts with different difficulty.
-We analyzed the effect of chart difficulty on our best performing model, the feed forward model with summary.
-We sorted all charts in the testing set by their difficulty then examined single-chart performance.
-The result is summarized it in figure \ref{figure-diff-f1-feedforward}.
-We observed a larger variance of performance in easier charts, and a stable performance on harder charts.
+In our Full Model with relational summaries, the challenge model provides a $7.9\%$ improvement in the $F_1$-score.
+As with Donaue et al.~\shortcite{donahue2017dance}, we also observe that all models varied in performance on charts with different difficulty.
+We analyzed the effect of chart difficulty on our best performing model---the Full Model with relational summaries.
+Plotting overall chart difficulty against $F_1$-score performance on each chart (Figure~\ref{figure-diff-f1-feedforward}) reveals that the Full Model achieves consistently high $F_1$-scores when the chart difficulty is high but has high variability in performance when chart difficulty is low.
+There are fewer playable sound events in low-difficulty charts and we hypothesize that there is more variance to how authors select playable events.